 Payne spent her entire career at Harvard.
 At first, women were not allowed to be professors there.
 As a result, she languished in low paying, support positions.
 Despite her lower academic status, she published a series of critically acclaimed textbooks.
 These included The Stars of High Luminosity, Variable Stars and Variable Stars and Galactic Structure.

-Her contributions as a woman astronomer were properly recognized more than 30 years after she received her PhD.
+Her contributions were properly recognized more than 30 years after she received her PhD.
 She was named the first female professor and the first female department chair at Harvard.
 In her obituary, Payne was described as “the most eminent woman astronomer of all time”.
 In fact, she was arguably the most eminent astronomer of all time, period.

 Women have won 19 Nobel Prizes in science, including last year’s Nobel Prize in Physics.
 Canadian scientist Dr. Donna Strickland won the prize for her work with lasers.
 She’s the chair of the Physics Department at the University of Waterloo.
 Yet, with the possible exception of Marie Curie, the public is unaware of their contribution to science.

 We’ve published this story today in the hope that it will inspire readers to find out more about the women of science and the vital contributions they have made to our understanding of the universe.